 Is anyone out there in a hurry?
 Are you working three jobs, have seven children, or on your way to a fire?
 This no-dig planting method is the fastest way to a vegetable garden – a soil bag can be planted in under 60 seconds (I clocked it).
 Planting directly into a bag of topsoil is also easy and convenient.

 At first glance, this may look like a less-than-organic approach, what with the plastic and all.
-However, there are a few of great reasons to try this method yourself.
+However, there are a few great reasons to try this method yourself.
 The first reason being the one that I mentioned above.
-You may have the desire to grow fresh veggies or herbs but keep looking hopelessly at the calendar wondering where the heck you’re going to find the time to create suitable bed for them.
+You may have the desire to grow fresh veggies or herbs but keep looking hopelessly at the calendar wondering where the heck you’re going to find the time to create a suitable bed for them.

 Another great reason is if you feel intimidated by the whole idea of figuring out the size and structure of a garden bed.
 After all, it seems like every garden book you pick up has a different formula for amending the hardpan soil that describes your yard so perfectly.
 Inside those manuals are also numerous ways to construct raised garden beds; it’s enough to confuse anyone.
 Perhaps you are allergic to tools.
 Whatever the intimidating factor is – planting soil bags are the answer.